Cold Staking Crypto - Updates for September 2022

 On FTX, you can choose to stake several cryptocurrencies for a fixed period.
 It is a true network staking with high yields, especially high for an exchange.

 The system is quite well designed.
 You lock your coins and start generating income, to retrieve them you make an “unstake” order.
 Your staked coins will be retrieved after a grace period (~ 14 days) or instantly for an extra fee.

-With AllNodes you can lease a node hosting and start staking pretty much in minutes, without having to download and deploy the full node yourself.
+Large holders, or holders able to pool users, will benefit more from running their own validator node.
+With big providers you can spin up a validator as a one-click app and start staking pretty much in minutes, without having to download and deploy the full node yourself.